equinor/radix-operator/docs/RBAC.md

   - Purpose: Give access all operations needed to fully operate the platform
   - Created by: Helm chart
   - Cluster role binding: radix-operator
-  - Accesses:

-    - All access to RRs, RAs and RDs
-    - All access to events, limitranges, namespaces, secrets, servicesaccounts, roles, rolebindings, clusterroles, clusterrolebindings, deployments, services, ingresses, servicemonitors, networkpolicies, jobs
-    - Get and list configmaps
-    - Get, list and delete pods, as well as pods/log

 #### Clusterrole bindings